 Though it may seem challenging to be around, let alone be close with people who have a hard time supporting our new lifestyle, it is possible to continue a relationship with them.
 Now, this is nuanced and varies from person to person and relationship to relationship.
 No one defined answer will work for everyone.
 We will have challenging relationships with family, partners, and friends for our whole lives.
 Sobriety allows us to show up to them as our best, most authentic, and conscious selves.
 The few crucial factors here are that we are always putting our sobriety first, not causing harm (to ourselves or others), and acknowledging other people are human and dealing with their pain and suffering without taking it on ourselves.
 The outcome of those variables will probably always look different.

 The key to any conscious, loving, healthy relationship; is firm boundaries, healthy communication, and empathy.
 Strong boundaries can look different depending on the relationship we have with a person.
 It could be telling a person we love that we don’t feel comfortable being around their heavy drinking, and if they continue in front of you, you will have to stop seeing them.
-It could be telling your family that quitting drinking is not a “phase,” and you are very serious about your sobriety.
+It could be telling your family that quitting drinking is not a “phase,” and that you are very serious about your sobriety.
 It could be letting your friends know that you want to come to the party and love them for inviting you, but don’t feel comfortable yet going to bars and being around that much active drinking.
 It could be going to a yoga class every day instead of out with your friends to watch them casually drink and gossip about work.
 It could be letting a parent know that they don’t appreciate the sarcasm regarding your new healthy lifestyle.
 It can mean distancing ourselves from people we were once very close with.
 It can mean having hard, raw conversations.
 It can look like a lot of things.

 However, the most important things to consider are this: